- SB3UGUI (Latest)

 Go to the layer where you still have your skeleton, copy its name.
 Paste it where I tell you to paste it in the script.

-If the Basis gets renamed, just rename it back to Basis.
+If the Basis gets renamed, just rename it back to Basis (should not happen with the new script).

-Once you’re done with every head part, select the Basis shape, and in Object mode, rotate it back to -90x, then apply scale and rotation.
+Once you’re done with every head part, in Object mode, rotate every head parts back -90 in the x axis, then apply scale and rotation, and then rotate everything in +90 in the x axis (don’t apply).
 Then, export every head part to FBX, with the usual settings.

 Now, go to SB3UGUI, open your character’s .unity3d, open the head parts FBXs in SB3UGUI.